October 2, 2013

 Whether your red spots are caused by stress or a skin complaint, eating well, staying hydrated, and exercising will aid your recovery.

 If a doctor has examined your symptoms and confirmed that the problem is caused by an allergy, you will be prescribed an allergy treatment.
 You may also be able to use over the counter antihistamines.

 If you think that your skin condition has been triggered by drugs – either prescription or non-prescription – then you should see your doctor straight away.
 You should also see a doctor if the red dots do not fade with time, or if they are accompanied by other symptoms.

 Your doctor will examine your overall health and review your medical history.
 Give your doctor as much information about your symptoms as you can, even if the detail seems relatively unimportant.
 For instance, tell your doctor if you have recently suffered an injury or if the condition seems to worsen throughout the day.

 Following your medical check, your doctor may be able to provide diagnosis and a treatment straight away.
 In a small number of cases, tests may need to be run to determine the cause, which could involve a blood work series or a bone marrow biopsy.

-Tiny red dots on the skin usually have a benign cause, such as dermatitis.
+Small red dots on skin usually have a benign cause, such as dermatitis.
 However, you should seek immediate medical advice if the problem persists.